 A fourth and final challenge: we must face the concern that value is in urgent need of reconfiguration within our world of practices.
 The forms of value that have dominated either as market worth or as satisfying antiquated notions of disciplinary knowledge that are evaluable in advance – have served us badly and limited the horizons to which we can aspire.

 On The European Forum for Advanced Practices

 The European Forum for Advanced Practices is an initiative driven by the wish to expand the breadth and depth of criteria and values that as creative researchers we have at our disposal.
 It is equally aimed at informing the politics of knowledge that underwrite selection, promotion, evaluation and funding of such practices.
-The researchers behind The EFAP White Paper on Advanced Practiceswill collectively identify an urgent need for new and plural ways of working to eradicate the blockages that lie in the way of advancing practices.
+The researchers behind The EFAP Charter for Advanced Practices collectively identify an urgent need for new and plural ways of working to eradicate the blockages that lie in the way of advancing practices.

-The EFAP White Paper on Advanced Practices will include a set of initial reflections, definitions, characteristics, principles and open questions associated with Advanced Practices.
-In offering a characterization of Advanced Practices, we assert, with many others before us, that practice is a mode of research and therefore Advanced Practicesshould attract evolving definitions rather than estimation.
+The EFAP Charter for Advanced Practices includes a set of initial reflections, definitions, characteristics, principles and open questions associated with Advanced Practices.
+In offering a characterization of Advanced Practices, we assert, with many others before us, that practice is a mode of research and therefore Advanced Practices should attract evolving definitions rather than estimation.